Where travel writers pay to stay

 Rowena Carr-Allinson writes travel for Harpers Online, Elle, OK! and a range of other magazines.
 She recommends Le Gite d’Indaiatiba, a posada in Paraty, Brazil.
 Rowena says: “Tucked away in the rainforest, it’s a unique escape.
 Cosy, stylish, simple; fresh water pool, wild river & mini sauna hut, astonishing food.”
 Bungalows for two cost from £50.

-Fiona Quinn is a travel writer and an editor at Frommer’s UK.
+Fiona Quinn is a travel writer and a senior editor at Google Travel.
 She recommends: “La Balancine in St Martin, Ile de Ré.
 A 2-room chambre d’hote in quiet alley decorated in antique and modern Ile de Ré whitewash style.”
 Doubles from €105, B&B.

 Annie Bennett writes travel articles about Spain for the Telegraph, Observer and National Geographic.
 She says: “An hour from Malaga, Finca el Cerrillo is an old olive mill in the Axarquia hills with terrific food and a creative atmosphere.”
 Doubles from €112, B&B.